monde/mms2r/README.txt

   mms = MMS2R::Media.create(media,Logger.new(STDOUT))

   # process finds all the media in a MMS, strips advertsing, then
-  # writes the user generated media to disk
+  # writes the user generated media to disk in a temporary subdirectory
   mms.process

   # mms.media is a hash that is indexed by mime-type.
   # The mime-type key returns an array of filepaths
-  # to media in the MMS that is of that type
+  # to media that were extract from the MMS and
+  # are of that type
   mms.media['image/jpeg'].each {|f| puts "#{f}"}
   mms.media['text/plain'].each {|f| puts "#{f}"}